Azmat1177/LLM-Replication/README.md

 ## 1. What this study does

 This is a methodological replication study: We replicate the human-expert annotation study of Salzano et al. (2026) to test whether large language models can validly substitute for human annotators in empirical software engineering.
 Using the same 364 real Solidity vulnerability-fixing commits and the same expert ground truth, we evaluate five models on five tasks and measure agreement with chance-corrected statistics (Cohen's kappa) rather than raw rates.

-The headline finding is a dissociation: LLMs match or exceed human inter-rater reliability on convergent classification (kappa up to 0.946 vs. a human 0.72), but fail on relational adherence judgement (kappa plateaus at approx. 0.27 vs. a human 0.77), and this failure does not improve with model scale.
+The headline finding is a dissociation: LLMs match or exceed human inter-rater reliability on convergent classification (kappa up to 0.946 vs human 0.72), but fail on relational adherence judgement (kappa plateaus at approx. 0.27 vs human 0.77), and this failure does not improve with model scale.
 We further show that aggregate agreement rates are an unsound proxy for annotation validity.

 ---